-In its most basic form a business glossary is a set of definitions for commonly used business terms, aggregations, etc
+In its most basic form, a business glossary is a set of definitions for commonly used business terms, aggregations, etc

-Many organisations may start with a spreadsheet of terms.
-However, over time, the need to provide context to the business glossary will in most cases require the implementation of a tool, like Collibra’s Data Governance Centre, that can add a governance layer, manage the definition life cycle, and manage relationships between business terms and other business and technical assets – e.g. where the term is used in reports, or how the term is represented in systems.
+However, over time, the need to provide context to the business glossary will in most cases require the implementation of a tool, like Precisely Data360 that can add a governance layer, manage the definition life cycle, and manage relationships between business terms and other business and technical assets – e.g. where the term is used in reports, or how the term is represented in systems.

 Implementing a business glossary carries a cost – even if you do it in a minute!